 Strictly speaking, you can lose weight on keto without any exercise at all.
 The main reason for that is simple too: you will naturally eat less because eating keto has an appetite-suppressing effect.

 Still, there are several reasons why I do recommend moderate exercise:

-exercise improves age-related cognitive decline and helps to prevent neurodegenerative disease;
+- Exercise improves age-related cognitive decline and helps to prevent neurodegenerative diseases

 What are your general tips?